flex-fuel vehicles in Brazil

-Brazil has four different types of cars; diesel, gasoline, alcohol and flex-fuel.
+Brazil has four different types of cars; diesel, gasoline, alcohol, and flex-fuel.
 Till 1978 all Brazil sold were gasoline cars.
 When the oil crisis started, Brazil was 90 percent dependent on imported gasoline.
-Brazils military dictatorship created a vale-chain program called Pro-alcohol, giving subsidies to sugar cane farmers to produce more sugar cane that would go into the production of E100, a 100 percent ethanol based fuel to energize the alcohol vehicles they produced.
+Brazil’s military dictatorship created a value-chain program called Pro-alcohol, giving subsidies to sugar cane farmers to produce more sugar cane that would go into the production of E100, a 100 percent ethanol-based fuel to energize the alcohol vehicles they produced.

-In the United States ethanol was a grassroots program by the corn states till California banned Methyl Tertiary Butyl ether (MTBE).
-According to the American Coalition for Ethanol (ACE) 24 states have banned MTBE since lawsuit’s that say MTBE polluted the water supplies.
+In the United States, ethanol was a grassroots program by the corn states until California banned Methyl Tertiary Butyl ether (MTBE).
+According to the American Coalition for Ethanol (ACE), 24 states have banned MTBE since lawsuit’s that say MTBE polluted the water supplies.
 Some states repealed the reformulated gas (RFG) oxygen requirement, but Senators came in and offered ethanol as an oxygenate instead.
-On August 8, 2005 President Bush signed HR 6, the Energy Security Act of 2005 doubling the amount of Renewable Fuels Standard (RFS) by 2012.
+On August 8, 2005, President Bush signed HR 6, the Energy Security Act of 2005 doubling the amount of Renewable Fuels Standard (RFS) by 2012.

 In the United States, some gasoline contains 5.7% ethanol by volume while other gasoline contains 10% ethanol by volume, and some gasoline contains no ethanol at all.
 To simplify, I will assume that the average ethanol percent is 8.5% for the gasoline that contains ethanol.
 According to the DOE, 3.9 billion gallons of ethanol per year go into 45.9 billion gallons of gasoline/ethanol blend.
 45.9 billion gallons out of 140.4 billion gallons is 32%.
 This is just a rough approximation, but 140.4 billion gallons of gas minus 45.9 gallons of ethanol blend means that there are 94.5 billion gallons of gasoline that contain no ethanol.

-Sweden gets their ethanol from two sources; they import it from Brazil and they produce cellulose ethanol from wood in Northern Sweden.
-In Sweden total car sales total around 270,000.
+Sweden gets its ethanol from two sources; they import it from Brazil and they produce cellulose ethanol from wood in Northern Sweden.
+In Sweden, total car sales total around 270,000.
 In January, 12 percent of total sales were alternative fuels, 80 percent of those vehicles were ethanol.
 Saab is part of the BioAlcohol Fuel Foundation (BAFF).

-The United States, Sweden and Brazil are not the only countries to use ethanol for fuel.
-According to Xinhuanet, China has gained a yearly output of bio-ethanol gasoline of 10.2 million tons, accounting for 20 percent of it’s overall gasoline consumption, Thursdays Shanghai Securities News reported, quoting the State Development and Reform Commission.
+The United States, Sweden, and Brazil are not the only countries to use ethanol for fuel.
+According to Xinhuanet, China has gained a yearly output of bio-ethanol gasoline of 10.2 million tons, accounting for 20 percent of its overall gasoline consumption, Thursdays Shanghai Securities News reported, quoting the State Development and Reform Commission.
 China has created a trial use of bio-ethanol gasoline, a mixture of ten percent ethanol and ninety percent gasoline, in five provinces and 27 cities.
-Bio-ethanol usually means cellulose ethanol, made from the non-food part of the plant, therefore having no impact to the food chain.
+Bio-ethanol usually means cellulose ethanol, made from the non-food part of the plant, therefore having no impact on the food chain.

 Golfarb says that there is a more efficient value chain production of sugar cane in Brazil than of corn in the United States, ” We have more land and more sun, so we can produce more than the United States.
 Since the production of sugar cane has increased Brazil has started using the waste of the sugar cane in farm and distillery which generates energy for heating and electricity.

 The irony of this is that this was mandated by a military dictatorship.
-Our democratic U.S. politicians have squirmed at the idea of raising gas taxes, instead spending billions to make automakers raise their mpg levels which hasnt done squat to get us off the dependence of foreign oil.
-Instead we have warlords at 1600 Pennsylvania Ave that have successfully lobbied that no tax tariffs be placed on Saudi Arabia oil, while 54 cents a gallon be placed on imported ethanol.
+Our democratic U.S. politicians have squirmed at the idea of raising gas taxes, instead of spending billions to make automakers raise their mpg levels which haven’t done squat to get us off the dependence of foreign oil.
+Instead, we have warlords at 1600 Pennsylvania Ave that have successfully lobbied that no tax tariffs be placed on Saudi Arabia oil, while 54 cents a gallon be placed on imported ethanol.